Liorwaknin22/FinalProject_AdvanedProgramming/Final_Project/data/README.md

 ================
 Team 18

+Instructions for replicating our analysis:

+Place your path to the data in the marked place in the code.
+Then you can run all chunks and see all the results of our analysis

 This Markdown file describes the data folder structure and organization ...

 A detailed explanation of the data columns: